 Hilti 22V Reciprocating Saw With AVR SR 6-A22 Review

-The new Hilti 22V Reciprocating Saw with AVR gets an upgrade over the previous model with a brushless motor and AVR vibration control.
-I’ve got plenty of rebar and other tough stuff to test this saw with.
-Let’s get started.
+The Hilti 22V Reciprocating Saw with AVR gets an upgrade over the previous model with a brushless motor and AVR vibration control.
+We put it through the Pro Tool Reviews testing regiment and sent it out in the field to get a comprehensive grasp of its potential.

 - Excellent ergonomics with slim design, comfortable grip, and low weight